bhisaac/5eFP/5eFP-SRD.md

 #### Two-Weapon Fighting

-When you take the Attack action and attack with a light weapon that you're holding in one hand, you can use a bonus action to attack with a different light weapon that you're holding in the other hand.
+When you take the Attack action and attack with a light weapon you're holding in one hand, you can make an additional attack with a different light weapon you're holding in the other hand.

 If either weapon can be used to make a ranged attack, you can throw it instead of making a melee attack.